Power of Bonus in Pricing for Crowdsourcing: Model and Problem Formulation

-{\bf \em Personalized pricing and common pricing.} We classify post pricing policies into two groups: {\em personalized pricing} ({\perprice}) policies, and {\em common pricing} ({\nonprice}) policies, depending on whether policy provides personalized pricing for each worker, or not.
-Mathematically, since a {\nonprice} policy $\{(p_i, q_i)\}_{i \in \set{N}}$ decides every worker's payment using a common policy, it can be simplified into a single pair $(p,q)$ of base and bonus payments where $p_i = p$ and $q_i = q$ for each worker $i \in \set{N}$.
-Hence, the set of all {\nonprice} policies is a subset of all {\perprice} policies.
-Despite {\perprice} policy's more controllability on workers' behavior and thus more expected utility, it seems useful to {\nonprice} policy, since {\perprice} policy is often discouraged in practice, e.g., Amazon Mechanical-Turk \cite{Mturk:1}.
-Also, {\perprice} policy requires more sophisticated and detailed information on worker profile, leading to privacy concerns, whereas the {\nonprice} policy needs only a summarizing property of the entire worker profiles rather than individual ones.
+\paragraph{Personalized and common pricing} We classify pricing policies into two types: {\em (i) personalized pricing} and {\em (ii) common pricing}, depending on whether pricing is discriminatory between each worker or not.
+In personalized pricing, different pricing policy $p_i$ can be applied for different \note{worker} $i,$ while common pricing is the one which applies the same pricing function $p$ to all workers.
+Thus, we denote a {\nonprice} $p$ to be one with $p_i = p$ for each $i \in \set{N}$.
+Note that the set of all common pricing policies is a subset of all personalized pricing policies.
+Despite personalized pricing policy's more controllability on workers' behavior and thus more expected utility to the requester, {\nonprice} seems more useful, since {\perprice} is often discouraged in practice.
+For example, Amazon Mechanical-Turk \cite{Mturk:1} utilizes a common pricing.
+Also, even after the price to be posted is determined, {\perprice} still needs to observe each incoming worker to offer the customized price, leading to higher system complexity and privacy concerns which possibly hinder the workers from participation \cite{Discrimination:Anderson10}.
+However, {\nonprice} needs only a summarizing property of the entire worker profiles rather than individual ones, implying that {\nonprice} requires no information on each incoming worker after the price to be posted is determined.
+Note that even under common pricing a certain form of price differentiation is played as an incentive, depending on how good each worker is.
+However, such a payment function is not differentiated across the workers, which is the key difference from personalized pricing.

+\paragraph{Worker behavior} Given a pricing policy $p$ and worker profile $\vec{s}$ and $\vec{c}$, we assume that each worker is rational so that worker $i$ strategically maximize her quasi-linear payoff $p_i(s_i) - c_i$.
+More formally, worker $i$'s strategic decision on the task participation is made by:

+where $\mathbbm{1}[A]$ is the indicator function of $A,$ i.e., $\mathbbm{1}[A]$ is $1$ if $A$ is true, and $0$ otherwise, i.e., worker $i$ accepts the task when $\phi_i = 1,$ and rejects otherwise.
+However, the final task allocation is determined depending on the available budget and the order of worker arrivals, as explained in what follows.
+We assume that workers arrive in a given but latent ordering $\sigma$ drawn over all possible orderings of $\set{N}$.
+We note that our main results are based on the worst case analysis with respect to the ordering.
+Then, for given budget $B$, arrival model $\sigma$ and pricing policy $p$, task allocation vector $\vec{x}$ is determined in the following manner, as in \cite{Posted:Balkanski16}:

+\begin{compactenum}[1)] \item Worker $i$ arrives with profile $(s_i,c_i)$ with respect to ordering $\sigma$. \item If the remaining budget is smaller than worker \note{$i$'s} maximal possible reward, then discard the worker. \item Else, offer her $p_i(s_i)$ and she accepts if her actual reward $p_i(s_i)$ is larger than or equal to her cost $c_i$, and get paid $p_i(s_i)$ and mechanism deducts it from the remaining budget.
+Otherwise, discard worker $i$. \end{compactenum}